The start of the day

 Rolling snack time enables the children to make decisions, gives them a sense of responsibility as well as offering an array of social interaction.

-On Wednesday mornings we have PE sessions.
+On Monday and Wednesday mornings we have PE sessions.
 These are held in the Primary school hall and we encourage children to bring in a simple PE it to change into, all of which help to encourage school readiness.

 The sessions are run by a local company and our teacher Ben uses his wealth of knowledge and experience to engage and enthuse the children about getting active.
 The children love to learn to catch, run, skip, jump and lots more!